 The effects of smoking marijuana on the lungs and other systems of the body is the hot topic of discussions, while the dangers of tobacco use are not disputed by any credible medical association.
 Tobacco smoke is linked with lung cancer, heart disease, and stroke.
 More surprisingly, smoking is also linked to higher instances of bladder cancer, liver cancer, and pancreatic cancer along with a host of other chronic lung illnesses, according to the American Heart Association.
-Marijuana use, while controversial, has not be linked with these negative outcomes.
-Those who use both marijuana and tobacco cigarettes would be wise to ditch the cigarettes from a health perspective, since the best vapes eliminate most, but not all, risks associated with both.
+Marijuana use, while controversial, has not been linked with these negative outcomes.
+Users of both marijuana and tobacco cigarettes would be wise to ditch the cigarettes from a health perspective, since the best vapes eliminate most, but not all, risks associated with both.
 Our comparison is here to help people make more educated discussions.

 Dangers of Tobacco Use vs Marijuana